mischamol/MoodeAudio-1.83-LCD/README.md

 # MoodeAudio Metadata on Waveshare 1.83-inch LCD

 Script for displaying MoodeAudio cover art on a Waveshare 1.83-inch LCD screen.
-This script is loosely based on the Waveshare example and uses the library files and fonts that were included with this example.
-For convenience these files are included in the  `lib` folder of this repo.
+This script is loosely based on the Waveshare example and uses the library files and fonts that came with this example.
+These files are included in the `lib` folder of this repo.

 https://www.waveshare.com/wiki/1.83inch_LCD_Module